Namespace OmegaEngine.Graphics.Shaders

 - PostColorCorrectionShader

-A post-screen shader for applying TV-like settings like brightness, contrast, hue, etc.
+A post-screen shader for applying TV-like settings like brightness, contrast, hue, gamma, etc.

 - PostGlowShader